-We first conducted a meta-analysis to examine the overall main-effect, for each dependent variable.
+We first conducted a meta-analysis to examine the overall main-effect, for each DV.
 We conducted two-level models, multivariate three-level models, and MetaForest to examine the impact of the described moderators.

-Statistical heterogeneity was determined using the Tau-squared test and quantified using I^2 , which represents the percentage of the total variation in a set of studies that is actually due to heterogeneity (Higgins et al., 2003).
-This yielded a point estimate, confidence intervals, and p-value, along with statistics for heterogeneity, assessed using the Q-statistics, and the I^2 statistic.
+Statistical heterogeneity was determined using the Tausquared test and quantified using $l^2$ , which represents the percentage of the total variation in a set of studies that is actually due to heterogeneity (Higgins et al., 2003).
+This yielded a point estimate, CIs, and p value, along with statistics for heterogeneity, assessed using the Q statistics, and the $l^2$ statistic.
 If there was indeed significant heterogeneity, we explored potential moderators.

-We conducted several publication bias analyses, examining publication status as a moderator, testing for funnel plot asymmetry (trim and fill, rank test, Egger's unweighted regression symmetry test) (Begg & Mazumdar, 1994; Duval & Tweedie, 2000; Sterne & Egger, 2005), and conducted bias assessment and adjustment techniques of p-uniform (van Assen et al., 2015), p-curve (Simonsohn et al., 2014), PET, and PEESE (Stanley & Doucouliagos, 2014).
+We conducted several publication bias analyses, examining publication status as a moderator, testing for funnel plot asymmetry (trim and fill, rank test, Egger's unweighted regression symmetry test; Begg & Mazumdar, 1994; Duval & Tweedie, 2000; Sterne & Egger, 2005), and conducted bias assessment and adjustment techniques of P-uniform (van Assen et al., 2015), P-curve (Simonsohn et al., 2014), PET (Precision Effect Test), and PEESE (Precision Effect Estimate with Standard Error (Stanley & Doucouliagos, 2014).